 You'll find excellent examples of good practice from across a number of different disciplines.
 In each chapter the authors have provided clear advice on how their initiatives can be implemented by others in Higher Education with a focus on student engagement, retention and success.

-UCD Access & Lifelong Learning Edited by Lisa Padden, John O'Connor & Terry Barrett ISBN: 9781910963128
+UCD Access & Lifelong Learning Full publication available free at www.ucd.ie/universityforall Edited by Lisa Padden, John O'Connor & Terry Barrett ISBN: 9781910963128